telerik/kendo-react-layout/docs/tabstrip/api.md

 #### title `String`

 Sets the title of a tab.
+Used as an attribute on a Tab.

 ## Tabs on Initial Loading

 #### selected `Number` *(default: 1)*

-Determines which tab to display upon the initial loading of the TabStrip.
+Determines which tab to be selected upon the initial loading of the TabStrip.

 ## Disabled Tabs

 #### disabled

 Disables a tab.

-## Remote Content

-#### fetch `Function`

-Triggered when the user selects a tab that loads remote content.
+Used as an attribute on a Tab.

 ## State

 #### onSelect `Function`

-Indicates the behavior of the component upon selecting a tab.
+Will be called each time new tab is selected, and will include the index of the selected tab as an argument.